-I half-jokingly suggest that maybe this story could mirror his aesthetic.
+Half-jokingly, I suggest that maybe this feature story could somehow formally mirror his aesthetic.

-“And how would that look?” he asks, curious.
+“And how would that look?” he asks.
 “My aesthetic in language is Beckett.
-Nameless nobodies crawling through the dirt questioning what their limbs are for. … That should just about sum it up.”
+Nameless nobodies crawling through the dirt questioning what their limbs are for … That should just about sum it up.”

 Samuel Beckett.
 Thomas Bernard.
-Robert Creeley — for whom Alverson traveled to Maine to record one of his last poetry readings.
-These literary influences first intrigued him with their theories on language and grappling over form and content.
-In his movies, Alverson denies what he’s called the “narcotic” comforts of predictable film narrative, namely a protagonist who engages increasing hurdles and ultimately changes by the end.
-Instead the beginnings and endings of his films seem almost arbitrary, more like life.
-He has the ability to look at any environment with the eye of the outsider, which might stem from his itinerant childhood.
+Robert Creeley, for whom Alverson traveled to Maine to record one of his last poetry readings.
+These were the literary figures who first intrigued him with their theories on language and grappling over form and content.
+In his movies, Alverson denies the “narcotic” comforts of predictable film narrative, namely a protagonist who engages increasingly dangerous hurdles and ultimately changes in some fundamental way by the end.
+Instead in an Alverson film, the beginnings and endings seem almost arbitrary, more like life.
+He has the ability to look at any environment with the fresh eyes of an outsider, which might stem from his itinerant childhood.

-All the moving made him profoundly introverted.
-“Crippled,” he says.
-“I barely spoke and that lasted into my early 20s."
+All the moving around to different schools made Alverson profoundly introverted, nearly “crippled," he recalls.
+"I barely spoke and that lasted into my early 20s."

-In northern Canada, his mother became president of a skating club in Fort McMurray where her young son accompanied her daily.
-By the time he was 7 he started competitive figure skating.
-The sport taught him discipline as he prepared for the inevitable dream of the Olympics — which in retrospect, Alverson says, formed an unlikely parallel to the “postponed utopia of heaven” in his Catholic household that still used the antiquated Baltimore catechism.
+When the family was living in northern Canada, his mother became president of a skating club in Fort McMurray where her young son accompanied her daily.
+By the time he was 7, Alverson was into competitive figure skating.
+The sport taught him discipline as he prepared for the inevitable dream of the Olympics — which he later found to be an unlikely parallel to the “postponed utopia of heaven” in his Catholic household that still used the antiquated Baltimore catechism, he explains.

-“I didn’t go to lunches, or dances, or gym classes,” he recalls, adding that he spent six hours a day in the skating rink from ages 10 through 19.
-“More than anything else there weren’t many other male skaters.
+“I didn’t go to lunches or dances or gym classes,” he says, adding that he spent six hours a day in the skating rink from ages 10 through 19.
+“More than anything else, there weren’t many other male skaters.
 I spent most of the time alone in the locker room.
 On the other side of the rink there are 50 young ladies.
 To say that I was confronted by questions about masculine identity and gender — being a male figure skater in the 1980s — that was a given.”

-“The immersion that happens in the theater, the transportive nature of it, was disorienting and intoxicating,” he says.
-Alverson recalls walking out of “Raiders of the Lost Ark” and feeling that his own face had become Harrison Ford’s.
-He says he was frightened by the medium’s power early on.
-That hasn’t changed.
+“The immersion that happens in the theater, the transportive nature of it, was disorienting and intoxicating,” he explains.
+He still remembers walking out of “Raiders of the Lost Ark” and feeling that his own face had transformed to become Harrison Ford’s.
+Even early on, he says he was frightened by the medium’s power.
+That still hasn’t changed.

-By high school, his family settled in suburban Norristown, Pennsylvania, birthplace of stop-motion animators the Quay brothers.
-Alverson was “the artsy kid” and recalls having a lucrative side business painting the backs of jean jackets with whatever album cover was in vogue.
+By high school, his family had settled in suburban Norristown, Pennsylvania, birthplace of stop-motion animators, the Quay brothers.
+Alverson was “the artsy kid” at school and had a lucrative side business painting the backs of jean jackets with whatever album cover was in vogue.

-At 19, he was visiting his older sister in New York when he discovered foreign cinema by the likes of Tarkovsky, Bergman, Herzog and Bresson at theaters such as Film Forum and Anthology Film Archives.
+Around age 19, he was visiting his older sister in New York when he discovered world cinema by the likes of Tarkovsky, Bergman, Herzog and Bresson at Film Forum and Anthology Film Archives.

-“Seeing Andrei Tarkovsky’s ‘Stalker,’ because of the lack of information and ambiguities, it creates a restlessness in the viewer,” he says.
-“Once you get over a threshold, it becomes revelatory and you realize there’s something going on with your relationship to this thing.
+“Seeing Andrei Tarkovsky’s ‘Stalker,’ because of the lack of information and ambiguities, it creates a restlessness in the viewer,” Alverson says.
+“Once you get over a threshold it becomes revelatory and you realize there’s something going on with your relationship to this thing.
 That planted a seed.”

 - In “New Jerusalem,” musician and actor Will Oldham plays a Richmond evangelist and Colm O’Leary plays a former military supply guy in Afghanistan who now sells tires on Jefferson Davis Highway.

 Still in his late teens, Alverson was self-educated and had found his artistic inspirations on his own, not through any institutions, O’Leary recalls.
-He believes the most revealing thing about Alverson’s champion figure-skating [past] is how driven it made him, and how hard he still works today.
+He believes the most revealing thing about his friend's champion figure-skating [past] is how driven it made him -- which carries over to his work ethic today.